Use the following links to jump to the topic of interest:

 Other States

 If you lived or worked in more than one state during the preceding calendar year, you may be required to file a state tax return in each state.
-If you made income in another state and would like to know about that state's filing requirements, please see state's website for details.
+If you made income in another state and would like to know about that state's filing requirements, please see list of the departments of revenue for all U.S. states.

 tax-record-and-documentsTax Records and Documents